sandroasp/Microsoft-Integration-and-Azure-Stencils-Pack-for-Visio/README.md

 Microsoft Integration, Azure, BAPI, Office 365 and much more Stencils Pack it’s a Visio package that contains fully resizable Visio shapes (symbols/icons) that will help you to visually represent On-premise, Cloud or Hybrid Integration and Enterprise architectures scenarios (BizTalk Server, API Management, Logic Apps, Service Bus, Event Hub…), solutions diagrams and features or systems that use Microsoft Azure and related cloud and on-premises technologies in Visio 2016/2013:
 * BizTalk Server
 * Microsoft Azure
-  * BizTalk Services
+  * Integration
+    * Integration Service Environments (ISE)
-  * Azure App Service (API Apps, Web Apps, Mobile Apps and Logic Apps)
+    * Logic Apps and Azure App Service in general (API Apps, Web Apps and Mobile Apps)
-  * API Management
+    * Azure API Management
-  * Event Hubs
-  * Service Bus
+    * Messaging: Event Hubs, Event Grid, Service Bus, …
-  * Azure IoT
+  * Azure IoT and Docker
+  *	AI, Machine Learning, Stream Analytics, Data Factory, Data Pipelines
   * SQL Server, DocumentDB, CosmosDB, MySQL, ...
-  * AI, Machine Learning, Stream Analytics, Data Factory, Data Pipelines
   * and so on
+* Microsoft Power Platform
   * Microsoft Flow
   * PowerApps
   * Power BI
 * Office365, SharePoint,...
-* DevOps, PowerShell or Docker
+* DevOps and PowerShell
 * And much more…
 * ... and now non-related Microsoft technologies like:
   * SAP Stencils